-Brief therapy for depression is now established and proven.
-What’s more, sufferers who are helped out of depression this way are less likely to relapse.
+Brief therapy is an established and proven treatment for depression.
+People who are helped out of depression this way are less likely to relapse.
 But, tragically, this remains a contentious issue, mainly because of ignorance.

-The right sort of talk therapy alleviates depression.
+Talk therapy alleviates depression.
 This has been well known for over 20 years.
-Research continues to show it, methods continue to improve and treatment guidelines are clear and specific.
-Yet most people will never seek help and of those who do only a small proportion are offered adequate treatment that will enable them to become and remain depression-free.
+Research continues to show it and treatment guidelines are clear and specific.
+Yet most people don’t seek help and of those who do, only a small proportion are offered adequate treatment that will enable them to become and remain depression-free.

-Not any therapy will do, the guidelines from NICE (National Institute for Clinical Excellence) the WHO (World Health Organization) and others, say that brief therapy for depression should be collaborative, time-limited and active; aimed at functioning and lifestyle rather than insight and understanding.
+Not any therapy will do.
+Depression treatment guidelines from NICE (National Institute for Clinical Excellence) the WHO (World Health Organization) and others say that brief therapy for depression should be collaborative, time-limited and active.
+It should be aimed at functioning and lifestyle rather than insight and understanding.

-With the right approaches most depressions can be cured or substantially alleviated in under 10 sessions.
+With the right approaches, most depressions can be cured or substantially alleviated in under 10 sessions.
 In practice, particularly with milder forms of depression, improvements start from the first session and few sessions can be sufficient.
 This is what makes brief therapy for depression worthy of consideration; the first few sessions of any form of counselling tend to give the maximum benefit.
-Effective therapy means the sufferer can overcome depression with less likelihood of relapse.
+Effective therapy means the symptoms can overcome, with less likelihood of relapse.

-Drugs are good for alleviating symptoms but they don’t address the causes of depression, so therapy is a vital part of the equation in helping patients to become symptom-free.
+Drugs are good for alleviating symptoms but they don’t address the causes of depression.
+Talk therapy is a vital part of the equation in helping patients to become symptom-free.
 This is because it addresses the underlying psycho-social causes of depression.
 While there are many contributory factors and causes of the syndrome, brief therapy for depression addresses the thinking and behavioural patterns that help to maintain it.

 This is not to say that medication in undesirable; it is effective for many people but it isn’t the whole solution, nor, many would argue, the best one (see for example Yapko, 1998).
 The guidelines recommend drugs and/or therapy depending on client preference and the severity of the depression.